 - Hiding places were "stations"

 Following the enactment of Prohibition in the United States in 1919, Southern Ontario immediately became a hotbed of smuggling all kinds of alcohol across the border.
 I'm not a smuggler, but I can see why, with its easy access to the lakes and proximity to the border.
 A friend of me told me that she wouldn't expect this of us Canadians.
-Well, even though Canadians are widely known for being extremely nice, that doesn't mean that we wouldn't smuggle a bottle or two to our friends in the U.S. We simply wanted to be Canadian: to be nice and provide our dear neighbours with a bit of alcohol to enjoy after dinner, while turning the ridiculous rules of the U.S. government to our benefit at the same time (not much has changed since, has it?).
+Well, even though Canadians are widely known for being extremely nice, that doesn't mean that we wouldn't smuggle a bottle or two to our friends in the U.S. We simply wanted to be Canadian: to be nice and provide our dear neighbours with a bit of alcohol to enjoy after dinner, while turning the ridiculous rules of the U.S. government to our benefit at the same time.

 Ottawa is the most visited city in Canada by domestic tourists, attracting almost 7 million Canadians per year.
 Have you ever been to Ottawa?
 I bet you have.
 Everyone's parents fired up the family car and took us to see the city when we were kids.
-The most impressive thing I remember from the trip was the Ottawa Senators arena.
-The hockey team remained the symbol of the city for me even after their rather scary mascot Spartacat almost ran over me a few years ago when I visited Ottawa again.
+The most impressive thing I remember from the trip was the Ottawa Senators arena - the hockey team remained the symbol of the city for me.

 Southern Ontario is home to several professional sports teams, but hockey is the most favoured sport of all, as most Canadians seem to believe we are the chosen nation to chase an object around the ice with sticks.
-The teams include the aforementioned Ottawa Senators, but most importantly, the Toronto Maple Leafs with the merciless Randy Carlyle as head coach.
+The teams include the aforementioned Ottawa Senators, but most importantly, the Toronto Maple Leafs.

-The region also hosts the Canadian Open in golf and Canada Masters in tennis.
-I can recommend the Canadian open golf tournament; I've visited it a couple of times and I always had a really good time.
+The region also hosts the Canada Masters in tennis and Canadian Open in golf.
+I've visited it a couple of times and I always had a really good time.
 The tournament was founded in 1904 by the Royal Canadian Golf Association.
 It has been played each year ever since, excepting some years during WWI and WWII.
-The Canadian Open is the 4th oldest tournament in professional golf after The Open Championship, the U.S. Open, and the Western Open, making Southern Ontario one of the cradles of golf and consequently also one of the cradles of modern-day snobbery.
+The Canadian Open is the 4th oldest tournament in professional golf after The Open Championship, the U.S. Open, and the Western Open, making Southern Ontario one of the cradles of golf.

-However, sport isn't the regions most loved quality.
+However, the sport isn't the regions most loved quality.
 I've already mentioned the famous Niagara Falls, but there is so much more natural beauty that Southern Ontario can offer.
-I highly recommend you pay a visit to our breathtaking national parks, including Pukaskwa, Bruce Peninsula, Point Pelee, and Georgian Bay Islands.
-(You can find guides to each of these parks in the links).
+I highly recommend you pay a visit to our breathtaking national parks, including Pukaskwa, Bruce Peninsula, Point Pelee, and Georgian Bay Islands (click on the links to find out all about them in our guides!).
 My favourite is definitely Georgian Bay Islands National Park, in particular, Beausoleil Island.
 The island is eight kilometres long and the largest of the islands of the park.
-It offers camping, docking, heritage education programs, and hiking trails — basically everything that city kids like me need to feel the heart-throbbing adventure of leaving your favourite café and psychoanalyst far behind and setting off towards the wilderness.
+It offers camping, docking, heritage education programs, and hiking trails — basically everything that city kids like me need to feel the heart-throbbing adventure of leaving your favourite café and setting off towards the wilderness.

 Southern Ontario has a humid, continental climate.
 You can comfortably wear short sleeves and flip-flops in the summer; however, you have to keep in mind that although it can get really warm, Southern Ontario is no California.
 This is especially true when it comes to winter, and this is a very special warning for all those who come from a warmer south that comes from my cold-hating heart: buy a lot of winter clothes!
 The highest measured temperature in Southern Ontario ever was 52°C (I wish that we could get at least 35°C on a regular basis).
 During the coldest days, winter temperatures on occasion drop below -30°C. Again, if you're from California, Spain, Mexico, Portugal, you'd better buy winter expedition clothes!